List of returning characters in Kaizoku Sentai Gokaiger: Black Cross King

 The Black Cross King (黒十字王, Kuro Jūji Ō), formerly the Black Cross Führer (黒十字総統, Kuro Jūji Sōtō), was the leader of the Black Cross Army who battled the Gorengers until they exploited his weakness to the Cassiopeia constellation's cosmic rays to destroy him.

-During the events of the crossover film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, the Black Cross Führer is revived by the combined hatred of all of the Super Sentai teams' enemies as the Black Cross King and forms an alliance with Zangyack in order to seek revenge on all Super Sentai and their supporters.
+During the events of the crossover film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, the Black Cross Führer is revived by the combined hatred of the first 34 Super Sentai teams' enemies as the Black Cross King and forms an alliance with Zangyack in order to seek revenge on all Super Sentai and their supporters.
 To assist him and battle the Gokaigers and Goseigers, he revives several fallen Sentai enemies as members of the Black Cross Army while he steals the Gokaigers' Ranger Keys in order to turn them into his personal army.
 After the Gokaigers and Goseigers retrieve the keys, the Black Cross King enlarges himself, but is briefly defeated by the two Sentai teams via the Super Sentai Bazooka.
 While he transforms into his true form, the Black Cross Colossus (黒十字巨人, Kuro Jūji Kyojin) and resurrects several more past Sentai enemies, he is destroyed by Goren GokaiOh.
 In the crossover film, Kamen Rider × Super Sentai: Super Hero Taisen, the Black Cross King is revived once more and joins Dai-Zangyack, who form an alliance with Dai-Shocker in a plot to destroy the Super Sentai and Kamen Riders, only to be defeated by them.

 The Black Cross King is voiced by Akira Kamiya (神谷 明, Kamiya Akira).